Introduction: The Extended Tree – Discovery and Revelation

 Fig. 1.
 The version of the ladder under consideration in this article.
 It is called ‘Diagram Zero’ because, deriving from Alan Bain’s version, it includes The Three Veils of Negative Existence.

-Trees representing the Four Worlds are interlaced and, ten ‘Great Sephiroth’ and the ‘invisible sephirah‘ Daath ‘magically’ appear on the central pillar.
-Variations of this geometric arrangement have been the basis of detailed teachings, Alan Bain’s Ladder has 32 nodal points, numbered as shown.
+Trees representing the Four Worlds are interlaced and ten ‘Great Sephiroth’ and the ‘invisible sephirah‘ Daath ‘magically’ appear on the central pillar.
 Diagram Zero differs from Bain’s in including a ‘Greater Daath’ at the correct point in the sequence – hence I also refer to it as ‘The Gnostic Ladder’.

 Bain either chose to ignore or did not notice that his Ladder has 22 levels or ‘rungs’.